techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 207 - Precious Plastics (Recycling) w/ Marcela Godoy
 * Room 208 -
 * Room 209 - XINCHEJIAN - Brainstorm on business models
-* Room 210 - One Minute People Reading - 一分钟面对认人
+* Room 210 - NO!
+YOU DON'T WANNA BE AN ENTREPRENEUR
 * Room 211 -
 * Room 212 -

-## 12:30
+## 1:30

 ### LUNCH 12:30 - 2:00